 - CGT at 24% (residential higher rate from 30 October 2024) less Annual Exempt Amount: applied uniformly.

-The 5-year after-tax yield differential between Plymouth and Cardiff is concentrated at: (a) year-1 SDLT vs LTT cash-on-purchase, and (b) annual regulatory cost overhead (Rent Smart Wales vs selective licensing where applicable).
-Section 24, income tax, and CGT do not vary.
-The cash differential at exit is invariant to jurisdiction at like-for-like appreciation; the operative variance sits at entry and at the regulatory-cost line.
+So your 5-year after-tax yield gap between Plymouth and Cardiff comes down to two things: (a) the year-1 SDLT vs LTT cash on purchase, and (b) the annual regulatory cost (Rent Smart Wales vs selective licensing where it applies).
+Section 24, income tax, and CGT do not move.
+At like-for-like appreciation your exit position is the same in either city.
+The variance you are actually pricing sits at entry and on the regulatory-cost line.